Max Muncy Player Props: Dodgers vs. Cubs

-On Thursday, Max Muncy (on the back of going 0-for-1) and the Los Angeles Dodgers play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 7:40 PM ET.
+The Los Angeles Dodgers and Max Muncy, who went 1-for-2 with a home run and an RBI last time in action, battle Drew Smyly and the Chicago Cubs at Wrigley Field, Friday at 2:20 PM ET.

-He reached base in all four of his plate appearances (0-for-1) in his previous appearance against the Mets.
+He reached base in all four of his plate appearances (1-for-2 with a home run and an RBI) in his last game against the Cubs.

 Max Muncy Game Info & Props vs. the Cubs